ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Web Identity Federation** lets user get access to AWS resources by authenticating with a web-based identity provider like Google, Facebook, Amazon.

-User receives a temporary AWS security credentials.
+User receives a **temporary AWS security credentials**.

 **Cognito** is the WIF service by Amazon.

-Allows
+Allows:

-- sign up and sign in to apps
+- sign **up** and sign **in** to apps
-- access to guest users
+- access to **guest** users
-- sync user data for multiple devices
+- **sync user data** for multiple devices
 - recommended for all AWS mobile apps

-Cognito **User Pools** are user directories used to manage sign-up and sign-in functionality for mobile and web applications.
-Successful auth generates a **JSON Web token** (JWT). *Deals with user names, passwords, registrations, account recovery, initial authentication.*
+Cognito **User Pools** are

+- user directories used to manage sign-up and sign-in functionality for mobile and web applications.
+- Successful auth generates a **JSON Web token** (JWT).
+- *Deals with user names, passwords, registrations, account recovery, initial authentication.*

-Cognito **Identity Pools** provide temporary AWS credentials to access AWS services like S3 or DynamoDB. *Deals with actual granting of IAM role as part of the authentication.*
+Cognito **Identity Pools** provide

+- temporary AWS credentials to access AWS services like S3 or DynamoDB.
+- *Deals with actual granting of IAM role as part of the authentication.*

 Cognito tracks association between user identity and the various devices that the user has signed in from.

 Cognito will use **Push Synchronization to push updates and sync a user across multiple devices**.

 Uses **SNS** to send notification to devices whenever data stored on cloud has changed.

 # Security